vfdev-5/VisionTransforms/README.md

-# Vision transforms new concepts for PyTorch
+# Another concepts for vision transforms for PyTorch/Torchvision

+Idea is to provide basic brick to transform image/mask/bounding box/keypoints and user composes the transformation/augmentations according to the input datapoint.

 Transforms can be made similar to models that inherit of `torch.nn.Module`.

 Simple transformations are like `nn.Sequential`, more complicated should inherit from base transformation and overload `__call__` method.

+## Transformation use-cases

-## Simple example
+### Simple example

 Datapoint is `(img, label)`: